 - Feb 26 1991 Gulf War: On Baghdad Radio Iraqi leader Saddam Hussein announces the withdrawal of Iraqi troops from Kuwait.
-Coalition planes bomb retreating Iraqi forces killing hundreds and creating the so-called 'Highway of Death' - Feb 26 1991 Gulf War: Battle of Al Busayyah -- A pre-dawn tank battle between armored forces of the United States Army and those of the Iraqi Army.
+Coalition planes bomb retreating Iraqi forces killing hundreds and creating the so-called 'Highway of Death' - Feb 26 1991 Gulf War: Battle of Al Busayyah " A pre-dawn tank battle between armored forces of the United States Army and those of the Iraqi Army.
 The battle is named after the Iraqi town of Al Busayyah, which sat at a critical crossroads and was an Iraqi Army stronghold.
 The town consisted of forty to fifty buildings, most located along one main north-south road.
 It was defended by a battalion-sized Iraqi infantry unit reinforced by T-55 tanks, armored personnel carriers, and elements of an Iraqi commando battalion.
 The town was heavily fortified with machine gun nests and fighting positions.
 Twelve Iraqi tanks and twelve other armored vehicles were dug-in deeply at strategic positions in, and around, the town.
 Trenchlines stretched fifteen hundred meters south of town, radiating out to perimeter strong points.
-Many Iraqi soldiers surrendered almost immediately as Task Force (TF) 2-70 forces approached and rapidly overtook the position. - Feb 26 1993 Terrorist Act: World Trade Center bombed " At 12:18 p.m., a terrorist bomb explodes in a parking garage of the World Trade Center in New York City, leaving a crater 60 feet wide and causing the collapse of several steel-reinforced concrete floors in the vicinity of the blast.
-Although the terrorist bomb failed to critically damage the main structure of the skyscrapers, six people were killed and more than 1,000 were injured.
+Many Iraqi soldiers surrendered almost immediately as Task Force (TF) 2-70 forces approached and rapidly overtook the position. - Feb 26 1993 Terrorism: 1st World Trade Center Bombing " At 12:18 p.m., a terrorist bomb explodes in a parking garage of the World Trade Center in New York City, leaving a crater 60 feet wide and causing the collapse of several steel-reinforced concrete floors in the vicinity of the blast.
+Although the terrorist bomb failed to critically damage the main structure of the skyscrapers, six people were killed and more than 1,000 were injured in what was the deadliest act of terrorism perpetrated on US soil at the time.
 The World Trade Center itself suffered more than \$500 million in damage.
 After the attack, authorities evacuated 50,000 people from the buildings, hundreds of whom were suffering from smoke inhalation.
 The evacuation lasted the whole afternoon.